 Many clients in the past have asked us if testing is necessary.
 Let us state in the beginning here that testing of the product is essential as the development, if not more.

-Now you may be thinking that what testing is.
+Now you may be thinking about that what testing is.
 Are there any types of testing in the software domain?
 And, what specific benefits I can get from getting my product tested.

 Let us explore the different types of testing that are available.

 - Performance testing – In terms of IT platforms, whenever we hear the term performance, our minds think about scalability, reliability, availability, speed, and responsiveness of the platform.
-While your product is at the MVP stage, it may still be some time in the future that you would have to worry about scalability but the testing team creates a dummy environment to check the behavior of each feature, say when millions of users would use the app.
+While your product is at the MVP stage, it may still be some time in the future that you would have to worry about scalability but the testing team creates a dummy environment to check the behaviour of each feature, say when millions of users would use the app.
 For, example, how will the user registration process behave when, in response to some marketing gimmick, half-million users register in a day.
 A crash at such popular times will definitely prove disastrous for the business.

 - Functional testing – The testing team looks out for bugs in the core and peripheral functionality of the product.
 They do so by executing a wide range of test cases on the product.
 Functional testing is essential and must be performed before the launch of the product.
 Any red flag raised at this stage must be fixed before the launch.
 Some of the attributes that get tested during functional testing are – mainline functions, basic usability, accessibility, and error conditions.

 - User acceptance testing – This one too is important.
 The tests here are conducted with full empathy with the users.
 Here, the testers see if the intended business use case is actually being conveyed to the end user.
 If any test fails, then there is serious thinking done on the design board again to check if there is some issue with the UI/UX.
-After all no amount of efforts be meaningful, if the end user is unable to appreciate the features.
+After all, no amount of effort be meaningful, if the end user is unable to appreciate the features.

-- Automation testing – This is the favorite of the testing teams.
+- Automation testing – This is the favourite of the testing teams.
 Why?
 Because after coding the scripts to run the tests, they sit back and relax.
 If any bug crops up, they happily hand it over to the development team.
-For today’s product environment, we have automation testing in mobile application and web portals.
+For today’s product environment, we have automation testing in mobile applications and web portals.
 In mobile apps we can Jmeter.
 It allows us to test for extreme cases.
 For example, if in 5 seconds, some hacker presses the pay button 10,000 times, how will the app behave.
-Will other users be denied of the payment module in the application. ( Ideally, from each user a payment request should arise not more than once in about 2-3 secs.
+Will other users be denied the payment module in the application. ( Ideally, from each user a payment request should arise not more than once in about 2-3 secs.
 Anything beyond that could be a security threat).
 So with automation testing you are able to gauge how secure your app is.
 For web portals we have tools such as Selenium.

 It will not be extreme to say that a product without extensive testing done on it is not a product, it is merely a project executed by a group of techies.
-To make the project, product-grade, get it tested thoroughly.
+To make the project product-grade, get it tested thoroughly.